mricomat/Berserker/README.md

 This project is an example of a social application in the world of Crossfit.
 In it you will be able to post all your workouts in a dynamic way, share it with your friends and discuss them with them.
 It will also offer you the opportunity to book your classes in the place where you train and to learn to perform all kinds of exercises and training in a personalized way.

+The application use his own services from another JavaSpring project.
+(Still in process)

+The design it's all done in AdobeXD.

 This repository contains an example app that implements MVP arquitecture using Dagger2, RxJava and Retrofit using Java.

 ## Library reference resources: